 If the complaint investigation reveals a violation at a permitted site, the violation and subsequent enforcement action is counted under the ambient air quality control program's performance measures chart.
 Only those violations that occur at non-permitted sites are counted here; most violations in this category are related to open burning activities or the creation of off-site nuisances caused by odors or dust from sites.
-Violations such as these rarely result in actual harm, but have the potential to cause harm to the environment or public health, and on this basis are included in this report.
-Nearly all violations in this program are resolved without the need to take enforcement action, as they generally relate to short-lived activities, are quickly corrected (often at the time of inspection), do not reoccur, and result in no actual harm to public health or the environment.
+Violations such as these have the potential to cause harm to the environment or public health, and on this basis are included in this report.
+Nearly all violations in this program are resolved without the need to take enforcement action, as they are quickly corrected (often at the time of inspection) and do not reoccur.